 Cut a drinking straw into three equal pieces.
 Push each straw piece into the tops of the apple balls, where the skin is showing.

-Melt Caramel Candy Melts either in microwave according to package instructions or in Wilton Candy Melts Melting Pot.
+Melt candy melts either in microwave according to package instructions or in Wilton Candy Melts Melting Pot.

 Place Heath Bar crumbles in a small bowl.

 Before dipping apple balls into candy melts, blot with a paper towel to soak up excess moisture.
 Apple balls should be as dry as possible before dipping into candy melts.